-A urethane molder is a company that specializes in using the molding process to manufacture urethane products.
+A urethane molder is a company that specializes in using the molding process for manufacturing urethane products.
 Urethane molding, or polyurethane molding, is an incredibly versatile process, and it is important to look carefully for the right urethane manufacturer that will make sure your requirements and specifications are met.
 Specialties can differ from company to company.
 Some manufacturers provide general molding services for a broad range of applications, while other companies are more specialized in their capabilities and the industries they serve.
-There is not a single, universal standard method of manufacturing a product, and companies can vary in levels of experience.
-Therefore, it is highly recommended that you find a urethane molder that is trusted and well-versed in the products and application you have in mind.
+There is not a single, universal standard method of manufacturing a product, and companies can vary in experience levels.
+Therefore, it is highly recommended that you find a urethane molder that is trusted and well-versed in the products and applications you have in mind.

 Foam is one of the most common types of urethane material, and urethane molders work with various types of polyurethane.
 These types include flexible polyurethane foam, used for the automotive, bedding, and furniture industries; rigid polyurethane foam, used to create an energy efficient and versatile insulation for homes and businesses; and thermoplastic polyurethane, which is very flexible and used for construction and footwear applications.

 Molded polyurethane is recommended over other materials such as rubber, metal, or plastic.
 Polyurethane components outperform these other materials in terms of longevity.
 Polyurethane is incredibly durable and is highly resistant to harsh conditions such as solvents, chemicals, abrasion, and heat.
-Urethane products have high compression and load tolerances, and can vary in levels of hardness.
+Urethane products have high compression and load tolerances and can vary in levels of hardness.
 Polyurethane can be soft as a sponge, tough as iron, or any level in between.
-It is also possible to add additional materials to the polyurethane during the molding process such as dyes or other chemicals that will aesthetically enhance the final product.

 Although the manufacturing methods among urethane molders may differ, one of the commonalities that all urethane molders share is that everything they manufacture is required to adhere to a set of criteria established by the American Society for Testing and Materials (ASTM).
 There are numerous tests that can be performed on urethane products to ensure that they meet adequate performance requirements, which can all be found in detail on the ASTM’s official website.

-Molded urethane products are used in numerous industries for numerous applications, and therefore, there is a countless selection for urethane products available.
-In order to save both time and money, it is highly recommended that you seek out a urethane molder with experience manufacturing products for your specific industry, or even better, your specific application.
+Molded urethane products are used in numerous industries for numerous applications, and therefore, there is a countless selection of urethane products available.
+In order to save both time and money, it is highly recommended that you seek out a urethane molder with experience manufacturing products for your specific industry or your specific application.
 That way, you will be more likely to get the exact product you ask for the first time around, and the product will be free of any imperfections.
-An experienced urethane molder will work with you from the planning stages, and keep you informed of the steps involved in manufacturing your products.
+An experienced urethane molder will work with you from the planning stages and inform you of the steps involved in manufacturing your products.